Tipping on Amtrak Trains

 Amtrak Superliner roomette seat

-Unlike many USA service industry workers, Amtrak employees do not depend on tips for their income.
-Tipping on Amtrak is a great way to thank you and show that you appreciate their efforts.
-I often do it as a default, but there are times I intentionally do not; learn why, further down in the post,
+Tipping on Amtrak is a great way to thank them and show that you appreciate their efforts.
+I often do it by default, but sometimes I intentionally do not; learn why further down in the post.

 Tipping On Amtrak: When To Do It